lsegessemann/foilphysics/README.md

 # foilphysics
+Interactive Pump Foil Simulator

+Project Overview:

-Interactive Pump Foil SimulatorProject OverviewThis project is a standalone, browser-based physics simulator designed to visualize and understand the mechanics of pump foiling.
+This project is a standalone, browser-based physics simulator designed to visualize and understand the mechanics of pump foiling.
 It models the hydrodynamics of a hydrofoil wing undergoing a pumping motion and calculates the resulting forces, thrust, and rider power requirements in real-time.
 You can run the simulator directly in your browser here:[Live Demo](https://luciensegessemann-ops.github.io/foilphysics/)